microsoft/TypeScript-Website/packages/documentation/copy/en/reference/JSX.md

 JSX in TypeScript is typed by the `JSX` namespace.
 The `JSX` namespace may be defined in various places, depending on the `jsx` compiler option.

 The `jsx` options `preserve`, `react`, and `react-native` use the type definitions for classic runtime.
 This means a variable needs to be in scope that’s determined by the `jsxFactory` compiler option.
-The `JSX` namespace needs to specified on the top-most identifier of the JSX factory.
+The `JSX` namespace needs to be specified on the top-most identifier of the JSX factory.
 For example, React uses the default factory `React.createElement`.
 This means its `JSX` namespace should be defined as `React.JSX`.

 ```ts
 export function createElement(): any;